What Happened To The Bodies Of The Radium Girls?

 Poisoned and buried

-Mollie Maggia was the first radium girl to die at the age of 24 in 1922.
-Her mouth wouldn't stop bleeding.
-Her breath turned rank, and her jaw started to rot — eventually it had to be removed.
+In 1922, Mollie Maggia became the first radium girl to die.
+She was 24.
+Her mouth wouldn't stop bleeding, her breath turned rank, and her jaw started to rot.
+Eventually, it had to be removed.
 Other radium girls across the U.S. suffered similar fates, including bone decay, cancer, joint problems, hemorrhaging, pregnancy issues, and much more.
 By 1927, over 50 such women had died.

 These women were employed by several radium-based companies, including the U.S. Radium Corporation and Radium Dial Company.
 But because they worked at a variety of factories across the United States, such as in Ottawa, Illinois and Waterbury, Connecticut, they were buried in various cemeteries across the country.
 Not all of their grave locations are known, but Find a Grave has a list of 19 burial sites across 11 cemeteries in New Jersey, Illinois, and Connecticut.